 This Graduate Certificate in Autism Studies is accredited by the University of Limerick and is delivered as a partnership between Middletown Centre for Autism and Mary Immaculate College.

-Middletown Centre for Autism is funded by the Department of Education and Skills and the Department of Education in Northern Ireland to promote excellence in the education of people with autism.
-As such, the Centre works on a referral basis with children who have complex needs in school and the Centre is one of the main providers of training for parents and educational professionals in Ireland and Northern Ireland.
+Middletown Centre for Autism (MCA) is funded by the Department of Education and Skills and the Department of Education in Northern Ireland to promote excellence in the education of people with autism.
+As such, the Centre works on a referral basis with students who have complex needs in school and the Centre is one of the main providers of training for parents and educational professionals in Ireland and Northern Ireland.

 Both agencies recognise the need for high quality graduate autism professional development in Ireland and Northern Ireland and the Graduate Certificate in Autism Studies will meet this need.

 The certificate course is provided over one academic year and is taught in distinct modules, which are delivered using a combination of face-to-face and online teaching methods.
 The modules are taught by experienced professionals from both Mary Immaculate College and Middletown Centre for Autism.
 The course explores the following overlapping areas from experiential, educational, supportive and behavioural perspectives.

 Autism: This provides the foundations for understanding autism and its impact.
 It details and describes the core characteristics of autism, how they impact on the individual and their experience of the physical and interpersonal world.

 Visual Learning Styles: This builds skills in the understanding of the visual learning styles of individuals with autism as well as developing a set of core competencies in integrating visual supports and strategies across all environments.

 Behaviour: This introduces the functions of behaviour for the individual with autism through contextual analysis.